ZcashFoundation/zebra/book/src/user/custom-testnets.md

 target_difficulty_limit = "0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f0f"
 disable_pow = true

-# Configured activation heights must be greater than or equal to 1, and less than
+# Configured activation heights must be greater than 0, and less than
-# or equal to Zebra's max block height of 2^31 - 1, block height 0 is reserved
-# for the Genesis network upgrade in Zebra.
+# 2^31.
+Block height 0 is reserved for the Genesis network upgrade in Zebra.
 #
 # Network upgrades must be activated in the order that they were added to Zcash,
 # configuring the activation heights of recent network upgrades will activate